 For businesses, it is also a tool for managing employees, services, customers, track history of appointments, follow sales reports, send email and SMS reminders to their customers as well as sending them newsletter campaigns.

-Business managers can also set a public profile with a public calendar and a public identity of all their data, which is shown to the end users, so they can make their own appointments.
+Business managers can create a public profile with a public calendar and identity for displaying their data to end users, enabling them to schedule their appointments.
 This way Calendis becomes an online market where offer meets demand, a lot faster, anywhere, anytime.

 However, the main feature of Calendis is the interactive calendar.
 It’s an easy way to keep track of a schedule that belongs to the business user or end user or both.
-For instance, a user can be a hairstylist managing end user appointments and can also use the same account to make appointments to the dentist or any other service.
+For example, a hairstylist can manage appointments and also book appointments for other services using the same account.

-From a technical point of view, most of the time we have challenges on the front-end and related to user experience, but we also need a strong back-end to save data and keep the consistency of the schedules in real time.
+From a technical point of view, most of the time we have challenges on the front-end and related to user experience.
+We also need a strong back-end to save data and keep the consistency of the schedules in real time.

 Perl in Calendis